Let's connect

 Overview

-Solo helps solar companies create accurate, real-time solar proposals for homeowners.
-The product sits at a high-stakes moment: a sales rep is in conversation with a homeowner, explaining roof layout, production, savings, financing, and long-term value.
+Solo helps solar companies create real-time proposals for homeowners.
+The product sits inside a high-stakes sales conversation where reps need to explain system design, savings, production, financing, and long-term value clearly.

 My work focused on turning the proposal experience from a static document into a real-time decision tool.
-I led product design across the proposal experience, helped build and manage the UX team, created reusable design patterns, and contributed to the updated proposal system used by solar sales teams to design, edit, and present proposals in real time.
+I led product design across the proposal experience, built reusable design patterns, helped create the design library, and supported the growth of the UX team.

 Role and Leadership

-I led UX across the proposal experience while helping grow the UX function inside Solo.
+I led UX across the proposal experience while helping grow the design function inside Solo.

 Problem